Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states it reads a multi_agents agent's Playbooks config, listing specific components (intent router, shared auth tools, SOP list).
-Distinguishes itself from siblings like add_playbooks or configure_playbooks which are write operations.
+Description clearly states the tool reads a multi_agents agent's Playbooks config, listing specific components (intent router, shared auth tools, SOP list).
+It distinguishes from sibling tools by focusing on reading config, and uses a specific verb 'Read' with clear resource scope.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.